mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 Specs:
 * Due Thursday 12/8/16 by 2:30pm.
-* Submit your data in a zipped folder via Box.
+* Submit your data set in a zipped folder via Box.
-* Include a text file titled "data-assessment-DATE.txt" with the results of our in-class activity.
+* Include a text file titled "data-assessment-DATE.txt" that addresses the following:
+  * What makes this a "humanities" data set?
+  * What is the source of your data?
+Do you have the correct permissions/rights to use it?
+  * What is the spatial component to your data set?
+  * What format is your data in?
+  * What about your data might need to be cleaned or adjusted for visualization?
 * Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
 Those modifications could include:
+  * Adding/deleting data to alter the visualization/map.
+  * Correcting erroneous data.
+  * Separating or combining columns of data.
+  * Any external research you may have conducted to find a historical map or add information to your data set.
+  * Any adjustments you made to the mapping platform (ex: changing the base map in Neatline).

 ### Project visualization